 - Contact your doctor and get a correct prescription.

-- Go to one of the Participating Pharmacies (look for the Available Medicines sticker).
+- Go to one of the Participating Pharmacies (look for the Affordable Medicines sticker).

 - Get your prescription medicines free of charge or with a small co-payment.

 The cost of these prescription medicines is fully or partially reimbursed by the State.
 Only mono-preparations (medicines containing only one active ingredient) are included in the Program.

 Patients can get the reimbursable prescription medicines at any Participating Pharmacy all across Ukraine.
 To join the Affordable Medicines Program, pharmacies must enter into a special contract with the local authorities and have the Affordable Medicines sticker on the front door.

 WHY ARE THESE DISEASE CATEGORIES INCLUDED IN THE PROGRAM?

 The mechanism of reimbursement applies to essential medicines prescribed for treatment of cardiovascular diseases, diabetes mellitus type 2 (also known as type 2 diabetes) and asthma.

 The priority was given to medicines for these disease categories, because they have the highest mortality rates, significantly reduce quality of life and can be effectively treated on an outpatient basis.

 In Ukraine, 65% of all deaths can be traced to cardiovascular diseases (CVD).
 Available statistics show that in 2015 over one million people in Ukraine had type 2 diabetes, while an estimated number of Ukrainians with type I diabetes (insulin-dependent diabetes) was 6 times lower.
 In the same year, Ukraine has registered over 210,000 patients with asthma, mainly children and young adults.

 WHICH ACTIVE SUBSTANCES ARE INCLUDED IN THE PROGRAM?